 UB’s low tuition, affordable costs and scholarship opportunities make it a superb value for all students.
 There are many ways to help finance a UB education including external scholarships, loans and payment plans, as well as the option to work on campus.

 The University at Buffalo offers scholarships in varying amounts to qualified international freshmen.
-Scholarship awards vary from $2,000 up to 100% of tuition costs per academic year and are renewable for up to four years with good academic standing.
+Scholarship awards vary and are renewable for up to four years with good academic standing.
 The International Admissions scholarship may be combined with other UB scholarships.

 Only complete applications received before April 15th will be given scholarship consideration.